worktheclock/replit.github.io/tutorials/24-build-space-shooter-with-kaboom.md

 Kaboom has built-in support for defining game maps using text and the function [`addLevel`](https://kaboomjs.com/doc#addLevel).
 This takes away a lot of the hassle normally involved in loading and rendering maps.

-Add the code below to the `main.js` file, within the main scene, to create the game map:
+The code below creates the game map.
+Add it to the `main.js` file, within the main scene (below the code to add the stars sprite to the background layer).

 ```javascript